Proper Etiquette For Quitting Your Job In Japan

 Create detailed hand-over documents

 List all projects you have been working on, including contact information for your clients, partners, and other related individuals.
 Create a workflow chart for every project, and include any relevant information, including email communication and other material.
-Create the document for a person who has never worked on the same project before, because often times the company will hire another person to replace you. fill-in your position.
+Create the document for a person who has never worked on the same project before, because oftentimes the company will hire another person to fill in your position.
 The more detailed and organized the document is, the better.

 Return all company belongings

-Before you leave, make sure you return everything owned or leased by the company, including laptops, keys, cell phones, flash drives and other items.
+Before you leave, make sure you return everything owned or leased by the company, including laptops, keys, cell phones, flash drives, and other items.
 You will also have to return your health insurance card.
+Don’t forget the meishi!
+It is considered that the collection of business cards you gathered during your job is a possession of the company—and will be of great help to the future you.

 Prepare small gifts